-The average hotel room in Hawaii topped US$254 in 2016.
-To pay less, there is no need to venture away from the beach.
+There is no need to venture away from the beach if you want to pay less on a hotel.
 Rooms at Ka’anapali Beach Hotel start at US$188, and the property is steps away from one of Maui’s best beaches.
 Room rates include a variety of cultural activities like hula, ukulele lessons and traditional crafts.

 With live music and a sandy, no-shoes-required patio, Hula Grill is already a great stop for a late-day beach party.
 A daily Aloha Hour menu that runs from 3 to 5 p.m. every afternoon makes the fun easy on the wallet, too.
 Aloha Hour includes US$5 beers from Maui Brewing Co. and pupu specials such as Kiawe-smoked Jidori chicken wings and beef poke lettuce wraps.